Exabyte-io/documentation/docs/tutorials/dft/electronic/hse-qe-bg.md

 ### Size of the q-grid

 It is nevertheless crucial, in order to obtain an accurate numerical estimate of the band gap size, to have a sufficiently large three-dimensional mesh for the q (k1-k2) sampling of the Fock operator, as defined through the "nqx1, nqx2, nqx3" input keywords within the Quantum ESPRESSO input script.
-This "q-grid" size has to be a divisor of the k-grid size, and for the sake of the present tutorial we recommend setting the k-grid to 8x8x8 and the q-grid size to 4x4x4 for example, as can be set under the ["Important Settings" tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Subworkflow Editor interface](../../../workflow-designer/subworkflow-editor/overview.md).
+This "q-grid" size has to be a divisor of the k-grid size, and for the sake of the present tutorial we recommend setting the k-grid dimensions to 8x8x8 and the q-grid to 4x4x4 for example, as can be set under the ["Important Settings" tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Subworkflow Editor interface](../../../workflow-designer/subworkflow-editor/overview.md).

 #### Restrictions on kgrid size

 The user is advised that the default settings in the HSE band gap computation workflow are such that **the q-grid is set to be half the size of the kgrid** entered by the user.
-Hence an **even kgrid size** is always required, for example 8x8x8 yielding a q-grid of size 4x4x4.
+Hence an **even kgrid size** is always required, for example 8x8x8 yielding a q-grid of dimensions 4x4x4.

- Should the user enter an odd number for the kgrid size by mistake, this size will automatically be increased by one in the workflow to make it even: for example, a 5x5x5 kgrid size entered by the user is increased to 6x6x6 by the workflow operations, thus resulting in a 3x3x3 q-grid.
+ Should the user enter an odd number for the kgrid dimensions by mistake, this size will automatically be increased by one in the workflow to make it even: for example, a 5x5x5 kgrid size entered by the user is increased to 6x6x6 by the workflow operations, thus resulting in a 3x3x3 q-grid.

  In order to change this default behaviour, the user is invited to manually edit the Quantum ESPRESSO input script for the main HSE calculation directly through the corresponding [unit editor interface](../../../workflow-designer/unit-editor.md), within its [input script template](../../../workflow-designer/unit-editor/input-templates.md).